 - Low levels of healthy red blood cells (anemia) due to iron deficiency.

 - Weak and brittle bones (osteoporosis).

 - Stomach ulcers.

 - Scaly, itchy skin (psoriasis).

 - A skin disorder that causes white patches to develop on the skin (vitiligo).

 - Other conditions.

-Taking dong quai in large amounts for a long period of time is POSSIBLY UNSAFE.
+Taking dong quai in higher doses for more than 6 months is POSSIBLY UNSAFE.
 Dong quai contains chemicals that may cause cancer.

 There is one report of a breast-fed baby who developed high blood pressure after his mother ate soup containing dong quai.
 Stay on the safe side and don't use it if you are breast-feeding.